ruby/ruby/README.md

     $ git clone git://github.com/ruby/ruby.git

 There are some other branches under development.
-Try the following command and see the list of branches:
+Try the following command to see the list of branches:

     $ svn ls http://svn.ruby-lang.org/repos/ruby/branches/